-You shouldn’t let your puppy roam freely before he’s fully housetrained and knows his limits.
+You shouldn’t let your puppy roam freely before he’s fully house trained and knows his limits.
 This isn’t only about convenience, but about safety as well.

-Additionally, as well behaved as your puppy may be with you and your family, remember that a protective nature is instinctual.
-So don’t let strangers suddenly approach your puppy, and take measures to put him in confinement or a separate room when unfamiliar people visit your home.
+Don’t let strangers suddenly approach your puppy, and take measures to put him in confinement or a separate room when unfamiliar people visit your home.

-8. Install a Pet Gate
+8. Try a Pet Gate

-Another way to isolate your puppy from the rest of the house is by using a gate.
+Another way to isolate your puppy from the rest of the house is by using a pet gate.

-9. Make Your Home Safe
+9. Puppy-Proof Your Home